-The remainder of each aggregated samples should be also sealed, duly labelled and kept in adequate storage conditions as indicated in the GTP Code (or EFISC-GTP code 4.0, scope G and F).
+The remainder of each aggregated samples should be also sealed, duly labelled and kept in adequate storage conditions as indicated in the EFISC-GTP code 4.0.
 Finally, this requirement is not applicable to samples taken during collection if made on a truck per truck or wagon per wagon basis.
 Samples must be stored at a temperature that will not alter their composition and in such conditions that the samples are not adversely affected by light.

-5.4 When buying F.O.B. or C.I.F.: Loading (or unloading) of a seagoing vessel or of an Inland waterway transport
+6.4 When buying F.O.B. or C.I.F.: Loading (or unloading) of a seagoing vessel or of an Inland waterway transport